Square dance: History

-Square dances were first documented in 16th-century England although their origins can be traced further back to steps and figures used in traditional folk dances and social dances from many countries.
-One of the earliest influences was the Morris dance, an English dance for six men involving a line formation and energetic steps.
+The origins of Square dances can be traced back to steps and figures used in traditional folk dances and social dances from many countries.
+One of the earliest influences may have been the Morris dance, an English dance for six men involving a line formation and energetic steps.
 This dance is closely related to another ancestor of square dancing, English country dance, which included a variety of dances for groups of couples arranged in circles, lines, or squares.
 In 1651, John Playford published 105 of these dances in The English Dancing Master, eight of which are square dances exhibiting concepts still in use, such as the head couples performing an action and the side couples repeating it.
 Three of the dances, such as "Dull Sir John", specifically use the term square dance in the phrase, "A Square Dance for eight thus".
 In the early 1800s, English country dances merged with French dances to form the quadrille, a dance for four couples in a square.

 These dances further evolved in America, where they arrived with European settlers.
 After the American Revolution, the quadrille became especially popular.
 Quadrilles were originally danced from memorized steps and sequences, but as African American slaves played music for the dances, they began calling out the steps.
 This practice became common by the early 1900s and gave rise to the modern caller.
 Between 1940 and 1960, modern western square dance evolved from the western style of traditional square dance that had formed in the United States.
 Traditional western square dancing was promoted beginning in the 1930s by Lloyd Shaw, who solicited definitions from callers across the country in order to preserve that dance form and make it available to other teachers.
 The American folk music revival in New York City in the 1950s was rooted in the resurgent interest in square dancing and folk dancing there in the 1940s, which gave musicians such as Pete Seeger popular exposure.

+Starting in the 1970s, many U.S. states adopted square dance as their state dance, the result of a campaign by square dancers to make it the national dance.